 Pass criteria: The 6th RTCP packet sent contains a Sender Report or Receiver Report that does not contain any report block for the stopped SSRC from data injection.

-Comments: An SSRC for which no packets has been received during (per default) 5 or more RTCP intervals will be timed out, as described by section 6.3.5 of IETF RFC 3550.
+Comments: An SSRC for which no packets have been received during (per default) 5 or more RTCP intervals will be timed out, as described by section 6.3.5 of IETF RFC 3550.
+The current test procedure and pass criteria do not test if RTCP bandwidth allocated to the SSRC that was timed out is correctly re-allocated to the remaining SSRCs, which may be added in a subsequent version of this specification.